Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and

 Consequently, the constraint \eqref{cons:SCA_2} can be transformed to allow the GP format as follows:

-\textbullet \textbf{Constraints \eqref{eq:CM_aggregation_transmission_latency},\eqref{eq:CM_aggregation_latency},\eqref{cons:CM_aggregation_latency_1}}: For the constraint \eqref{cons:CM_aggregation_latency_1} as $\tau^{\mathsf{LA}, (k,\ell)}< \tau^{\mathsf{LA},\mathsf{max}}, ~\forall \ell{\in}\mathcal{L}^{(k)}\setminus\{L^{(k)}\},~k\in\mathcal{K}$, given that $\tau^{\mathsf{LA}, (k,\ell)}=\max_{n'\in\{r_{c}^{\mathsf{L}, (k)}\}_{c\in\mathcal{C}^{(k)}}} \{\tau_{n'}^{\mathsf{LA}, (k,\ell)}\}$, we utilize \eqref{eq:CM_aggregation_latency} as $ \tau_{n'}^{\mathsf{LA}, (k,\ell)} = \max_{n\in\mathcal{N}\setminus\{n'\}}\Big\{ \bm{\Gamma}^{\mathsf{LA}, (k,\ell)}_{n, n'}\tau_{n}^{\mathsf{LA}, (k,\ell)} + \tau_{n,n'}^{\mathsf{LA}, (k,\ell)} \Big\}$ and include \eqref{eq:CM_aggregation_transmission_latency} as $\tau_{n,n'}^{\mathsf{LA}, (k,\ell)} = \bm{\Gamma}^{\mathsf{LA}, (k,\ell)}_{n,n'}\alpha M\big/{\mathfrak{R}^{\mathsf{LA}, (k,\ell)}_{n,n'}}$, yielding the following formulation:
+\textbullet \textbf{Constraints \eqref{eq:CM_aggregation_transmission_latency},\eqref{eq:CM_aggregation_latency},\eqref{cons:CM_aggregation_latency_1}}: For the constraint \eqref{cons:CM_aggregation_latency_1} as $\tau^{\mathsf{LA}, (k,\ell)} \leq \tau^{\mathsf{LA},\mathsf{max}}, ~\forall \ell{\in}\mathcal{L}^{(k)}\setminus\{L^{(k)}\},~k\in\mathcal{K}$, given that $\tau^{\mathsf{LA}, (k,\ell)}=\max_{n'\in\{r_{c}^{\mathsf{L}, (k)}\}_{c\in\mathcal{C}^{(k)}}} \{\tau_{n'}^{\mathsf{LA}, (k,\ell)}\}$, we utilize \eqref{eq:CM_aggregation_latency} as $ \tau_{n'}^{\mathsf{LA}, (k,\ell)} = \max_{n\in\mathcal{N}\setminus\{n'\}}\Big\{ \bm{\Gamma}^{\mathsf{LA}, (k,\ell)}_{n, n'}\tau_{n}^{\mathsf{LA}, (k,\ell)} + \tau_{n,n'}^{\mathsf{LA}, (k,\ell)} \Big\}$ and include \eqref{eq:CM_aggregation_transmission_latency} as $\tau_{n,n'}^{\mathsf{LA}, (k,\ell)} = \bm{\Gamma}^{\mathsf{LA}, (k,\ell)}_{n,n'}\alpha^{\mathsf{Bit}} M^{\mathsf{Dim}}\big/{\mathfrak{R}^{\mathsf{LA}, (k,\ell)}_{n,n'}}$, yielding the following formulation:

-The first expression is a strict inequality and contains a maximum, which is not admitted in GP.
-We therefore use the approximation $\max\{A,B\}\approx (A^{p}+B^{p})^{\frac{1}{p}}$ with a large $p$ to replace the maximum, and add a small constant to the R.H.S. to eliminate strictness.
+The first expression contains a maximum function, which is not admitted in GP.
+We therefore use the approximation $\max\{A,B\}\approx (A^{p}+B^{p})^{\frac{1}{p}}$ with a large $p$ to replace the maximum.
 Accordingly, the first expression is transformed as follows: